dgurudot/tg/terms.md

 ## Copyright

-All Information available through TradeGrub is the property of TradeGrub, LLC or its Information Providers and is protected by copyright and intellectual property laws.
+All Information available through TradeGrub is the property of TradeGrub LLC or its Information Providers and is protected by copyright and intellectual property laws.
 All rights reserved.

 ## Nature of Service